Shining3D/SDKDoc/README.md

 The id is integer with 4 bytes, and the others are all float with 8 bytes.

 For non-incremental `wholePointCloud`(the `incremental` property is `false` of its props), the complete data may be divided into`totalPacks` packages, and `packID` denotes the current package index.
 Developers should gather all the packages before processing the whole data.

+For incremental `wholePointCloud`(the `incremental` property is `true` of its props), you should update point cloud data according to the value of ID.
+When you receive the `incremental` wholePointCloud data, you can iterate the point cloud data to get the value of IDs which are the indice of data array.
+If the ID is smaller then the size of the whole point cloud, it means it is an *old* point, and you should update the origin position, normal and color using received data through the new inex of id; If the ID is equal to or larger than the size of the whole point cloud, it means it is a *new* point, and you need to append this point to the whole point cloud (effectively expanding the whole point cloud).

+As mentioned above, the whole points are updated in an incremental manner while the current point cloud is updated in the same manner as the first frame.
+So from the 2nd frame and so on, the whole point data should be different from the current point cloud.

+These two point clouds share the same memory type of `MT_POINT_CLOUD`, however, the names of memory are different, i.e. the name for current point is `currentPointCloud` and the whole point name is `wholePointCloud`.
+You should distinguish them by the memory names and handle them accordingly.

 For `currentMarker`, `frameMarkerPoint` and `wholeMarkerPoint`, the structures on the shared memory starting at offset `offset` are: